gewethor/CYBR-8420-GroupProject/Code_Analysis_for_Software_Security_Engineering.md

 The review strategy that we opted to go with is a Risk-based approach.
   * Strategy Summary - Gabi
   * Threat model top level issues - Will
+    Model code review of a large-scale project requires concise analysis of many thousands or more of lines of code.
+To narrow down and thus reduce the overall effort of the manual code review, The Ghostbusters developed a couple methods to come up with top level issues to look for.
+The first method utilizes the Threat model developed in the Microsoft Treat Modeling Tool.
+The second utilizes the Misuse case diagrams the Ghostbusters developed in an earlier task.
+    To develop the threat model top threats, all 42 of the threats identified by the Microsoft threat modeling tool were imported into a spreadsheet and grouped together in accordance with their respective interactions.
+This list was then mapped to Common Weakness Enumeration IDs (CWE) and CAPEC-IDs for ranking analysis.
+Threats were ranked from low to high based on several factors including: interactions with threat boundaries, rate of occurrence, and potential for exploitation.

   * Misuses cases top level issues - Fadila

 ### Manual Code Review